Criticism on Fridays: Revising the Canon

 (Art by Zuleyka V. Benitez, used with permission from Haymarket Opera Company)

 Every Friday, Polina Lyapustina delivers a short essay on some of the most sensitive topics in the industry with the intent of establishing a dialogue about the opera world and its future.
-The views of the author may not reflect editorial opinion.
+The choice of topics discussed, how they are researched, and how they are portrayed is conducted independently of OperaWire’s editors.

 This week I found myself longing for something new to watch.
 This might be caused by the New Yorker’s review of “Götterdämmerung” staged at a parking lot in Detroit or the massive feedback from musicians on last week’s essay.
 Whatever the reason, the feeling of something promising burned inside, and I started to believe that the new opera I was claiming in last week’s essay might already be here.